vatlab/vat-docs/content/Documentation/Functions/track.md

 You can count the number of reads that match (or unmatch) the reference genome using parameter `coverage`type=0@@.

-(:toggleexample Examples: Use BAM files to check the details of variant calls. :) Now suppose that we have a project with a list of variants (due to the size of BAM files, original data is not provided), we select the variants based on the sample from which they are called:
+<details><summary> Examples: Use BAM files to check the details of variant calls. </summary> Now suppose that we have a project with a list of variants (due to the size of BAM files, original data is not provided), we select the variants based on the sample from which they are called: